neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-3.md

     httprepl http://localhost:7071

     ```
     > **Note**: An error message is displayed by the **httprepl** tool.
+If it ask for installing the missing framework, please click on the link on the error message and install the related framework.
+Example - https://aka.ms/dotnet-core-applaunch?framework=Microsoft.NETCore.App&framework_version=5.0.0-preview.6.20305.6&arch=x64&rid=win10-x64
+    > **Note**: An error message is displayed by the **httprepl** tool.
 This message occurs because the tool is searching for a Swagger definition file to use to traverse the API.
 Because your function project doesn't produce a Swagger definition file, you'll need to traverse the API manually.
 1. From the tool's prompt, run the following command to browse to the relative **api** directory: